ShashankKasera/MovieHub/README.md

 Movie Stack gives you an overview of Movies TV shows & Actors from the largest community network The Movie Database (TMDb), like IMDB.
 You can discover movies and TV series, or browse through many categories to get the right information.

-In this project, I will use Android with Kotlin, MVVM, Dagger 2, RxJava/RxAndroid, Databinding, Retrofit, Pagination & Android JetPack.
+In this project, I will use Android with Kotlin, MVVM, Dagger Hilt, RxJava/RxAndroid, Databinding, Retrofit, Pagination & Android JetPack.

 # Demo of Movie Hub App